 the costs incurred to change your flights to an earlier date; and

-the costs of itemised phone calls and internet costs to contact the emergency assistance team, us or your travel provider to rearrange, resume, catch up to or end your original travel plans.
+The costs of itemised phone calls and internet expenses incurred when contacting us or your travel provider to rearrange, resume, catch up to or end your original travel plans.

 costs incurred to re-arrange your travel plans so you can resume your trip after your visit home.

-Please be aware, if the hospitalisation or death of your close relative (or a close relative of someone in your travelling party) relates to a pre-existing medical condition, then the coverage may be limited.
-Read the policy carefully for full details under “How someone else's health may affect your cover.”
+Please be aware, if the hospitalisation or death of your close relative (or a close relative of someone in your travelling party) relates to an existing medical condition, then the coverage may be limited.
+Read the PDS carefully for full details under 'How someone else's health may affect your cover'.